Purpose of Just Scripture

-- An opening act of gathering worship or prayer
+- An opening act of worship and introductions to the context of each group.

 - A chosen passage is read aloud in each language represented